rmit-ir/GRAG-LiveRAG/README.md

 Project management: [rmit-liverag-2025 on Linear](https://linear.app/rmit-liverag-2025/team/RMI/view/kanban-2d49ab9d373f)

 This project is part of the SIGIR 2025 LiveRAG Challenge, which focuses on building effective Retrieval-Augmented Generation systems.
-The challenge documentation and resources are available in the `hf-space-LiveRAG-challenge` git submodule.
+The challenge documentation and resources are available at <https://huggingface.co/spaces/LiveRAG/Challenge>.

 ## Installation